-In line with the Institution's Sustainability and Social and Environmental Responsibility Policy, Banco BV became a signatory to the Equator Principles in 2016, being the 5th Brazilian bank to sign the voluntary commitment.
+In line with the PRSAC, banco BV became a signatory to the Equator Principles in 2016, being the 5th Brazilian bank to sign the voluntary commitment.

 Based on the IFC (International Finance Corporation) Performance Standards and Policies on Social and Environmental Sustainability and the World Bank Guidelines on Environment, Health and Safety, the Equator Principles was developed as a voluntary commitment to help banks identify and manage socio-environmental risks associated with the direct financing of large infrastructure projects, such as dams, mines and pipelines.
 These principles set the benchmark for responsible financing.